edwinm/snippets/README.md

 ## Click through top element

-Make a top level element behave it's not there.
+Make a top level element behave like it's not there.

 ```css
 .box {